hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 2 3 3 3 1 3 1 5
-Weapons/Armour: Goblins may be armed with weapons and armour chosen from Goblin equipment list.
+Weapons/Armor: Goblins may be armed with weapons and armor chosen from Goblin equipment list.
 Special Rules
 Animosity: Goblin Warriors are subject to the rules for Animosity (see Special Rules for details).
 Note: A Goblin